jamescherti/batchfetch/README.md

     delete: true
 ```

-Execute `batchfetch` from the same directory as `batchfetch.yml` to make it clone or update the local copies of the repositories above.
+Execute the `batchfetch` command from the same directory as `batchfetch.yml` to make it clone or update the local copies of the repositories above.

 ## License